NVIDIA/ais-k8s/docs/README.md

 - `adminClient` option in AIS spec will create a managed deployment with a pre-configured pod.
 See the [operator documentation](../operator/README.md#deploying-an-admin-client).
 - `ais-client` Helm Chart offers an independent chart for configuring the deployment.
 See the [chart documentation](../helm/ais-client/README.md)

+### Redeployment

+For guidance on decommissioning and redeploying an AIS cluster, see the [redeployment guide](redeployment.md).

 ### Monitoring